 When the module is configured for pulse generation delay by setting the TGEN bit (CTMUCON<12>), the internal current source is connected to the B input of Comparator 2.
-A capacitor (CDELAY) is connected to the Comparator 2 pin, C2INB, and the comparator voltage reference, CVREF, is connected to C2INA.
+A capacitor (CDELAY) is connected to the Comparator 2 pin, C2INB, and the Comparator Voltage Reference, CVREF, is connected to C2INA.
 CVREF is then configured for a specific trip point.
 The module begins to charge CDELAY when an edge event is detected.
-When CDELAY charges above the CVREF trip point, a pulse is output on CTPLS.
-The length of the pulse delay is determined by the value of CDELAY and the CVREF trip point.
+While CVREF is greater than the voltage on CDELAY, CTPLS is high.